jotape27/jotape27/README.md

 ### About me:
 >
-Passionate about learning programming, and everything in the world of finance.
+ True knowledge passionater about learning programming, and everything in the world of finance.

 ##